Languedoc: Sports

 Rugby union is the "national" sport in Languedoc, unlike most other parts of France where football is more popular.
 The Toulouse rugby club (Stade Toulousain) is one of the most successful in Europe; it regularly competes for the French championship and has won four European titles (1996, 2003, 2005, and 2010) in the ten years of the European championship's existence.

 Bullfighting and other bull-related events are popular in the eastern part of Languedoc.
 Sea jousts (Joutes nautiques) are held on the coast.
 Dating from the 11th century, this sport has local leagues and attracts large crowds.

 Property

 Property in the Languedoc is quite varied and ranges from newly built villas with swimming pools and tennis courts, to old village houses set into the old ramparts of ancient fortified towns.
-Some of these village houses date back a very long time.
+Some of these village houses date back hundreds of years.
 A small house in the village of Magalas, Hérault département, has a date of the 13th century carved into its stonework.
 Being a large area, the type of property available in Languedoc varies a lot, from apartments in beach resorts such as Cap D'Agde to isolated bastides in the rural interior.